 The primary goal for bodybuilders is to gain muscle and strength without additional bodyfat.
 In order to do this you must eat good amounts of food throughout the day; ideally six or seven smaller meals or snacks, rather than three big meals.
 Include plenty of high protein food choices like lean meat, chicken, fish and eggs; low glycaemic carbs; fruit and vegetables (nuts and pulses are also good sources of protein); as well as sources of essential fats.
-For more information on nutrition in bodybuilding, check out our other nutrition articles.
+We have plenty more information available on nutrition in bodybuilding.

 Bodybuilding often calls for a good intake of slow releasing carbohydrate foods, so a coeliac bodybuilder needs to be particularly careful with these as all wheat, rye, barley and oat products will need to be eliminated entirely.
 Obviously bread, pasta, porridge, flapjacks, oatcakes, rye crispbread and couscous, all usually great bodybuilding diet choices, will have to be avoided.
 But basmati rice, quinoa, new potatoes and sweet potatoes are suitable, otherwise use the specially formulated gluten-free products.